NikkaLuna/E-Commerce-Vacation-Application/README.md

 - **Java Spring Framework**: I leveraged the Spring Framework to create a robust and modern back-end foundation.
 - **Integration with Angular Front-End**: I connected the backend with the Angular front-end through RESTful APIs, ensuring seamless data flow and user interactions.
 - **Spring Data JPA**: I used Spring Data JPA for efficient data access and management.
-- **Hibernate ORM**: I utilized Hibernate as the ORM (Object-Relational Mapping) tool to interact with the MySQL database, ensuring seamless data persistence and retrieval.
+- **Hibernate ORM**: I utilized Hibernate as the ORM (Object-Relational Mapping) tool to interact with the MySQL database, ensuring accurate data persistence and data fetching.
 - **RESTful API**: I exposed RESTful APIs for essential functions like checkout and vacation packages listing.
 - **MySQL Database**: I used a MySQL database for reliable data storage and retrieval.
 - **Validation**: I implemented robust input validation to ensure data integrity and adherence to requirements.
-- **Sample Data**: I programmatically added five sample customers to the application for testing purposes.
+- **Sample Data**: I added five sample customers to the application for testing purposes.

 ## Usage